Patriotic Old Comrades' League

 The Patriotic Old Comrades' League (မျိုးချစ် ရဲဘော်ဟောင်းများအဖွဲ့; POCL) was a political party in Myanmar.

 History

 The POCL was formed by a group of former army members and veteran politicians at the height of the 8888 Uprising, and was a sister party of the National League for Democracy.
-It contested three seats in the 1990 general elections, winning one – Hla Maung in Kya-in-Seikkyi in Karen State.
+It contested three seats in the 1990 general elections, winning one – Hla Maung in Kyain Seikgyi in Karen State.

 The party was banned by the military government on 11 March 1992.